MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 - Enable [diagnostics logging](/azure/app-service-web/web-sites-enable-diagnostic-log), including application logging and web server logging.
 Configure logging to use Azure Log Analytics.
 For more detailed guidance on logging, see [Monitoring and diagnostics guidance](../../best-practices/monitoring.yml).
 - Use a service such as [New Relic](https://newrelic.com) or [Application Insights](/azure/application-insights/app-insights-overview) to monitor application performance and behavior under load.
 Be aware of the [data rate limits](/azure/application-insights/app-insights-pricing) for Application Insights.
-- Perform load testing, using a tool such as [Azure DevOps](/azure/devops) or [Visual Studio Team Foundation Server](/azure/devops/server/tfs-is-now-azure-devops-server).
+- Perform load testing, using a tool such as [Azure DevOps](/azure/devops) or [Azure DevOps Server](/azure/devops/server/tfs-is-now-azure-devops-server).
 For a general overview of performance analysis in cloud applications, see [Performance Analysis Primer](https://github.com/mspnp/performance-optimization/blob/master/Performance-Analysis-Primer.md).

 #### SQL Database auditing